talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 In this attack packets are inserted (injected) into the network with a segment list that defines a specific SR policy.
 The attack can be applied either by using synthetic packets or by replaying previously recorded packets.

 ### Scope
-Packet insertion can be performed by internal attackers, either on-path or off-path.
+Packet insertion can be performed by either on-path or off-path attackers.
 In the case of a replay attack, recording packets in-flight requires on-path access and the recorded packets can later be injected either from an on-path or an off-path location.

-SRv6 domains are assumed to be filtered in a way that mitigates insertion attacks from external attackers.
+If filtering is deployed at the domain boundaries ({{filtering}}), insertion attacks can only be implemented by internal attackers.

 ### Impact
 The main impact of this attack is resource exhaustion which compromises the availability of the network, as described in {{mod-impact}}.